Bilevel Optimization and Heuristic Algorithms for Integrating Latent Demand into the Design of Large-Scale Transit Systems: Conclusion

-This paper also present two comprehensive case studies to validate the heuristic algorithms.
-The first case study is carried out with a normal-sized transit dataset collected by the transit agency in the Ann Arbor and Ypsilanti area in the state of Michigan.
+This paper further presents comprehensive case studies on two different transit systems to validate the heuristics.
+For the first transit system---On-Demand Multimodal Transit Systems (ODMTS), one case study is carried out with a normal-sized transit dataset collected by the transit agency in the Ann Arbor and Ypsilanti area in the state of Michigan.
 The results demonstrate that the heuristic algorithms can discover the optimal ODMTS design.
-The second case study is based on multi-sourced data and includes a very large numbers of stops and trips.
+Another case study is based on multi-sourced data and includes a very large numbers of stops and trips in Atlanta in the state of Georgia.
 The main goal of this case study is to show the advantages of the heuristic algorithms on large-scale instances.
 Compared to the exact algorithm, the heuristic algorithms achieve better objective values in considerably less amount of time.
-Moreover, the obtained ODMTS designs are superior in terms of travelled distance by cars, operating cost, and travel convenience for the transit agencies.
-Future research directions include the design and evaluation of complex choice models and the integration of demographic data.
+The second transit system---Scooters-Connected Transit Systems (SCTS) are discussed in Section~\ref{sect:scts_da}.
+These case studies serve as evidence that the {\sc TN-DA} framework can be readily tailored to various transit systems and exhibit strong performance on large-scale scenarios while providing practical insights.

+\ACKNOWLEDGMENT{ This work was partially supported by NSF Leap-HI Grant No. 1854684, NSF Grant No. 2112533, NSF CMMI Grant No. 2434302, and T-SCORE Grant 69A3552047141 from the Department of Transportation. }

 \begin{APPENDICES}